 Flying through Glass Ceilings

-Skylar Shaffer becomes one of Aerosim’s High School Senior Merit Scholarship Winners
+Skylar Shaffer becomes one of L3 Airline Academy’s High School Senior Merit Scholarship Winners

 Skylar Shaffer’s desire to become a pilot began when she attended an airshow in Dayton Beach.
 She was given the opportunity to explore the cockpit of a military jet, and it was then, while she sat in the captain’s chair, staring at the controls, that she realized she wanted to be a pilot.
 “I was overwhelmed by the machine’s magnificence,” Skylar said, “something about all the different switches, buttons and levers absolutely fascinated me.
 It was then that I realized I wanted to further pursue flying, and learn how to control such a complicated machine.”